speterlin/jquery_textcomplete/README.md

 ## Usage

-Include in your application.js file
+Include in your application.js file:

     //= require jquery.textcomplete

-Include in your application.scss file
+Include in your application.scss file:

     //= require jquery.textcomplete

 ## Development